A White House order claims to end 'censorship.' What does that mean?

 Still, following the subpoenas by the subcommittee and multiple lawsuits from conservative groups, the Stanford Internet Observatory, one prominent research group tracking abusive online speech, lost its leadership and much of its staff and stopped studying election-related false narratives.

 "What we [are seeing] is right-wing efforts to disrupt research that the right sees as challenging its dominance on social media, reframed as being somehow anti-disinformation research.
-It's really anti-criticism," said Renée DiResta, who previously worked as a research manager at the Stanford Internet Observatory and was cast as a censorship figurehead by right-wing media.
+It's really anti-criticism," said Renée DiResta, who previously worked as a research manager at the Stanford Internet Observatory.
+She and her team were repeatedly cast as censorship villains in right-wing media even though the claims repeatedly fell apart under scrutiny.
 She now studies adversarial online abuse at Georgetown University.

+DiResta emphasized that the Stanford team's research was itself protected under the First Amendment and ultimately the Supreme Court found no merit to the claims that they or other disinformation researchers had colluded to censor any viewpoints online.

 For Darren Linvill, who co-leads Clemson University's Media Forensics Hub, concerns about partisan pressure on research have been growing for years.
 When the COVID-19 pandemic and the conspiracy theories that came with it swept the United States, he said, researchers in the field started to worry about the field being politicized.
 Three years later, he was called in front of Jordan's subcommittee to testify.